Memrise vs Duolingo

 Comparing Duolingo vs Memrise…whichever one you use definitely depends on what works for you.
 If you’re always on the go and need something that you can easily carry with you that will remind you to work on your language learning, Duolingo will definitely come out ahead for you.
 The Duolingo app and the push notifications can’t be beat.

 At the end of the day, there is no right or wrong answer.
-Both Duolingo and Memrise fulfill very specific needs and are the answer to different learners’ questions.
-So, whatever lifestyle you have, and whatever you’re looking for in an app, Memrise and Duolingo are both very good resources.
+Whether you prefer Memrise or Duolingo, they both fulfill very specific needs and are the answer to different learners’ questions.
+So, whatever lifestyle you have, and whatever you’re looking for in an app, Duolingo vs Memrise are both very good resources.
 Learn away!